MarkMarine/help/README.md

 #### macOS Keychain Integration

-On macOS, LocalHelp can securely store and retrieve API keys from the system keychain, eliminating the need to store sensitive keys in environment variables or shell profiles.
+On macOS, Help can securely store and retrieve API keys from the system keychain, eliminating the need to store sensitive keys in environment variables or shell profiles.

 **Store your API key in keychain:**
 ```bash